 - Panel surface area: The larger the solar panel, the great its surface area and the better it will be able to convert solar energy into power.
 You’ll really see the difference in efficiency when the sunlight is less than ideal, such as on cloudy days.

 If you just need one connection for your solar charger, then choosing one is easy.
 Things get complicated when you need more than one connection port.

-The reason is because most portable solar chargers list their TOTAL amperage for ALL connections.
+As mentioned before, the reason is because most portable solar chargers list their TOTAL amperage for ALL connections.
 Let’s say you want to charge 2 power-thirsty devices on a 1amp solar charger.
 The solar charger splits the amps between the connections, so they both charge slowly.